Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Also, family members should be covered as drivers named on your policy if they’re a licensed driver living in your household.
 If you’re unsure about a driver, contact your insurance agent to play it safe.

-- When people have regular access to your car
+- People have regular access to your car

-- When someone doesn’t have permission to use it
+- Someone doesn’t have permission to use it

-- When you’ve excluded a high-risk driver or anyone else from your policy
+- You’ve excluded a high-risk driver or someone else from your policy

 These situations usually involve family or friends who don’t live at home and sometimes roommates.
 Insurance companies want any regular drivers or anyone living in your household to be listed as drivers on your policy.

 Each insurance company handles these situations differently with some paying a claim and others denying it.
-If the company denies the claim, any injured people likely will sue you and the driver for payment.
+If the company denies the claim, any injured people may sue you and the driver for payment.

 Compare car insurance for borrowed cars